geekwolverine/xero-calamares/README.md

-# Calamares Config for XeroLinux Calamares Installer
+# Calamares Installer for XeroLinux

 Repo for **XeroLinux Calamares Installer**.
 Feel free to clone and modify to work for your setup and share if it works ;)